 - Because you act as if the belief were true, it becomes true.
 Because of the way you act towards the exam, you will consequently fail that exam.

-- You observe your effect on the results, and what you see strengthen your beliefs.
+- You observe your effect on the results, and what you see strengthens your beliefs.
 You observe your marks and this reinforces your belief that you are a failure when it comes to chemistry.

 If you expect people to act in a certain way or if you make a prediction about the characteristics of a situation, your predictions will frequently come true because of the self-fulfilling prophecy.
 This has been demonstrated in widely different areas, for example, in leadership and athletic coaching.

 Importance of self-fulfilling prophecy

 The self-fulfilling prophecy is significant in all forms of communication.
 Consider, for example, the speaker who thinks the audience doesn’t want to hear his/her speech and so doesn’t rehearse or expend any energy in delivering the speech.

 Invariably, these people will be proved right, because they act in ways that encourage people to respond negatively.
 Such people fulfil their own prophecies.